yuliliang/AnomalyDetection_GenerativeAI__VAE_AE/README.md

 <br>

 ### Example Highlight:
-- **Compact Representations**: Morph one face into another by interpolating between two embeddings, which is the compact representations of images learned by the trained Autoencoder.
+- **Compact Data Representations**: Morph one face into another by interpolating between two embeddings, which are the compact representations of images learned by the trained Autoencoder.
 <div align="center">
 <img src="demo_image/_AE_ResNet_embed2304_AE_img_interpolation_sample.png"/>
 </div>